pavelkryukov/AoAoAoTT/readme.md

 ### Inherited structures are not supported

-To decompose data structure, we use LoopHole mechanism which does not support inherited structures at the moment.
-The issue is reported to [alexpolt/luple#5](https://github.com/alexpolt/luple/issues/5).
+To decompose data structure, we use PFR mechanism which does not support inherited structures at the moment.
+The issue is described in [PFR docs](https://apolukhin.github.io/magic_get/boost_pfr/limitations_and_configuration.html).

 ### Padding bytes are not supported